mindspore-ai/docs/docs/mindformers/docs/source_en/usage/evaluation.md

 ### Overview

 [VLMEvalKit](https://github.com/open-compass/VLMEvalKit)
 is an open source toolkit designed for large visual language model evaluation, supporting one-click evaluation of large visual language models on various benchmarks, without the need for complicated data preparation, making the evaluation process easier.
 It supports a variety of graphic multimodal evaluation sets and video multimodal evaluation sets, a variety of API models and open source models based on PyTorch and HF, and customized prompts and evaluation metrics.
-After adapting MindFormers based on VLMEvalKit evaluation framework, it supports loading multimodal large models in MindFormers for evaluation.
+After adapting MindSpore Transformers based on VLMEvalKit evaluation framework, it supports loading multimodal large models in MindSpore Transformers for evaluation.

 ### Supported Feature Descriptions